Robots upgrade to Python 3.11

 Run the script to test if it is compatible with the Python 3.11 runtime environment.

-1. When the start-up process is complete, run the script to test it.
+1. When the script editor start-up process is complete, run the script to test it.

-If the script runs successfully to completion, it is compatible with Python 3.11.
+If the script runs successfully, and the output results are correct, the script is compatible with Python 3.11 and its associated libraries.
 No further testing of the script is required.
-You can save and commit the script to associate it with the Python 3.11 runtime environment.
+You can save and commit the script to associate it with HCL 3.0 and the Python 3.11 runtime environment.
 See Save and commit the script.

 Save and commit the script